REV. BILL GOLDERER

 Minister of Music and The Arts

-J. Donald Dumpson was raised in Philadelphia, PA and is working on his Ph.D. in Music Education at Temple University.
-He has been involved in music ministry for over 40 years.
+J. Donald Dumpson, Ph.D., recently completed his doctorate in music education at Temple University and has been involved in music ministry for over 40 years.
 His most recent post was 25 years at the Bright Hope Baptist Church.
 He is the founding director of the Westminster Choir College Jubilee Singers in Princeton, NJ.
-Donald presents sacred music presentations around the world and is also known for the special events he produces via his company J. Donald Dumpson Productions.
-He has collaborated with the Philadelphia Orchestra; New Jersey Symphony Orchestra, served as musical director for several television specials and have worked with artists from Patti LaBelle to Denyce Graves.
-At ASPC, he serves as Minister for Music and Arts.
+Donald presents sacred music presentations around the world and is also known for the special events he produces via his company J. Donald Dumpson Productions, LLC.
+He has collaborated with the Philadelphia Chamber Orchestra; New Jersey Symphony Orchestra, served as musical director for several television specials and have worked with artists from Patti LaBelle to Denyce Graves.

 Victor Couch is the go-to-man around ASPC.
 He brings humor and hard-work to the Arch Street Staff.
 Victor Couch was born in Delaware, and grew-up in Queens New York.
 As a proud New Yorker his sports teams are the New York Giants, the New York Mets, and the New York Jets.
 Victor loves working at Arch Street because of the unique and wonderful people who work at Arch Street, and in the congregation.
 Victor also loves helping out at the preschool because the strong personalities of the preschoolers always makes him laugh.